percona/pmm/docs/how-to/configure.md

 ### Connect PMM to Percona Platform

 !!! alert alert-info ""
     Disclaimer: Percona Platform is a Preview release and several functionalities are still under development or subject to change.
-As such, we recommend connecting PMM to Percona Platfotm only for testing purposes.
+As such, we recommend connecting PMM to Percona Platform only for testing purposes.

 Connect your PMM servers to Percona Platform to leverage Platform services that boost the monitoring capabilities of your PMM installations.